 In addition to hemp’s nutritional value, as noted, hemp also contains hundreds of cannabinoids – a primary one being CBD.
-When those cannabinoids are extracted from the hemp plant and refined into a product that we can consume, any number of medicinal and health benefits are delivered.
+Those cannabinoids are extracted from the hemp plant and refined into a product that we can consume, or use topically.

 Due to their different composition and very different uses, hemp and marijuana have been regulated very differently under the law.
 At one time, under the Controlled Substance Act of 1970, hemp was previously regulated as an illegal substance.
 However, under the Agricultural Improvement Act of 2018, hemp was officially federally legalized along with any hemp products that contain no more than .3% THC.
 Marijuana, on the other hand, while legalized in a number of states, is still considered federally illegal under the Controlled Substances Act.

 How They Function in the Body